robst/the_gardener/README.md

 ```

 This will create a seedfile like 20150924085237_create_new_entries (filed under db/seeds).
-Just put some `Model.create` Or other stuff there.
+Just put some `Model.create` Or other data manipulation stuff there.

 to run all your seed files just